antalpeti/Test/README.md

-A project for test purpose.
+A project for test purpose in Java programming language.
+The project was created in Eclipse IDE.